dotintent/react-native-ble-plx/README.md

 - Fixed bug when `onDeviceDisconnected` callback was not called on iOS when Bluetooth was turned off on device.
 - Updated library setup instructions.
+- Added option to cache native libraries built by Carthage.

 [All previous changes](CHANGELOG.md)